 On the applied spectrum, I am the Interim CEO of AviAI Inc. – a small tech startup that is developing a cloud-based SaaS platform employing a predictive algorithm (using a machine learning approach) for preventing baggage mishandling during airline transit.
 As the CEO, my mission is to promote an organizational culture of ethical entrepreneurship.
 I collaborate closely with a diverse team of PhDs with backgrounds in data science and engineering.
 My plan is to see this company, AviAI Inc., through the 2021-2022 accelerator cycle before returning to academia in Fall 2022.

-I am a soon-to-be PhD in the Department of Philosophy at the University of California Santa Barbara, as well as the Co-Director of the Demographics in Philosophy Project.
+I also conduct research on marginalization in the profession of philosophy as the Co-Director of the Demographics in Philosophy Project

 Feel free to take a look at my CV